National Museum Tours

 Much of the drama that followed Thailand’s transition from monarchy to democracy has unfolded on this quiet riverside campus.
 Thammasat...

-Housed in a weathered colonial building that was the Royal Mint during the reign of Rama V, the National Gallery’s permanent exhibition...
+Housed in a building that was the Royal Mint during the reign of Rama V, the National Gallery’s permanent exhibition is admittedly a...

-The National Theatre holds performances of kŏhn (masked dance-drama based on stories from the Ramakian, the Thai version of the...
+The National Theatre holds performances of kŏhn (masked dance-drama based on stories from the Ramakian ) at 2pm on the first and...

 4 Th Na Phra That · interesting places nearby